-The Children’s Hospital at Dartmouth-Hitchcock is ready to help you, and your family, learn how to transition your care to an adult doctor (which we call a “provider”) by the time you are between the ages of 19 and 22.
+We are ready to help you, and your family, learn how to transition your care to an adult doctor (which we call a “provider”) by the time you are between the ages of 19 and 22.
 Beginning at age 12, our team can begin the step-by-step process with you to learn about what makes adult care different and what kinds of decisions and responsibilities you will have as you get older.
 We will spend time during each of your visits, without your parent in the room, to help you set up your health priorities and to support you in feeling confident in being able to manage your own health care.

 At age 18, you will legally become an adult.
 We respect that many of our young adult patients choose to continue to involve their families in health care decisions.
 However, once you turn 18, we will no longer be allowed to discuss anything about your care with your parents (or guardian) or share any personal health information without your written approval (called “consent”).
 To allow others to be involved in your health care decisions requires a signed consent form, which we have at our clinic.
 If you have a condition that prevents you from making decisions, we will ask your family to think about options to support your decision-making.

-Most young adults change to an adult provider between age 19 and 22, or after they complete school.
+Most young adults change to an adult provider between ages 19 and 22, or after they complete school.
 We are here to help you with this process, which includes helping you to identify an adult provider, sending your medical records and communicating with your new adult provider about your unique needs.

-Types of primary care providers at Dartmouth-Hitchcock
+Types of primary care providers

 - Internal Medicine providers specialize in caring for adults over 16 years of age.

 - Family Medicine providers offer comprehensive medical care to the entire family, including infants and the elderly.